bob-fornal/work-notes/Cloud/AWS/CSAA/cantrill/Infrastructure-as-Code--CloudFormation.md

 `Ref` and `Fn::GetAtt` ...

 * Physical attributes can be references in the template.
 The attributes depend on the resource type.
-* `!Ref Instance`: Using `!Ref` on template or pseuso parameters returns their value.
-When used with logical resouces, the physical ID is usually returned.
+* `!Ref Instance`: Using `!Ref` on a template or pseudo parameters returns their value.
+When used with logical resources, the physical ID is usually returned.
 * `!GetAtt LogicalResource.Attribute`: `!GetAtt` can be used to retrieve any attribute associated with the resource.
-Most logical resources return detailed configuration of the physical resource.
+Most logical resources return a detailed configuration of the physical resource.

 `Fn::GetAZs` and `Fn::Select` ...